 The name "EDINA" was chosen as the ancient, poetic name for Edinburgh, and a word that could be made into a sensible back-formed acronym, originally standing for "Edinburgh Data and Information Access".

 EDINA was launched on 25th January 1996.
 The world also observes another anniversary on this date: the birth of the great Scottish poet Robert Burns.
-The University’s Library Collection has given permission for us to provide you with scanned copy of the manuscript of Burns's ‘Address to Edinburgh’, which begins ‘Edina!
+The University’s Library Collection has given permission for us to provide you with scanned copy of the manuscript of his poem ‘Address to Edinburgh’, which begins ‘Edina!
 Scotia’s darling seat!’